 Two Major Professional Associations for Dental Hygienists

-Although there are many professional associations for dental hygienists, there are two major ones that you should know about.
+Although there are many professional associations for dental hygienists, there are two major national associations you should know about.

 The National Dental Hygienist Association (NDHA).
 Affiliated with the National Dental Association, the NDHA is committed to providing educational and networking opportunities to its members.
 Their conventions provide continuing education credits to those interested in pursuing them and their scholarship program helps dental hygiene students to afford the cost of their education.
 In addition, this association is particularly dedicated to providing educational and career opportunities for minorities in the dental hygienist field.